 Our MissionTo provide our students with the pinnacle of artistic training and professionalism.
 To prepare those interested in careers in music, as well as those seeking a simple enjoyment through enhanced understanding of music, guided listening and improved abilities to play an instrument.

-Noëlle Compinsky Tinturin Originally from Los Angeles, pianist, Noëlle Compinsky Tinturin has performed as soloist, accompanist, in orchestras, and as a chamber music artist extensively throughout North America and Europe.
+Noëlle Compinsky Tinturin Originally from Los Angeles, pianist, Noëlle Compinsky Tinturin has performed as a soloist, accompanist, in orchestras, and as a chamber music artist extensively throughout North America and Europe.
 She studied piano with her aunt, Sara Compinsky, and chamber music and orchestral music with her father, Manuel Compinsky, both members of the internationally renowned Compinsky Trio.
 Noëlle continued her musical education at Mt.
 St. Mary’s College, the University of Southern California, and California State University at Northridge.
 In 1965, she toured Scandinavia with the Idyllwild Symphony Orchestra, as an oboist.
 These concerts were filmed as an educational documentary.
-She was also a founding member of the American Youth Symphony with conductor, Mehli Mehta.
+She was also a founding member of the American Youth Symphony with the conductor, Mehli Mehta.

-As piano accompanist and chamber musician, Noëlle has collaborated with such artists as violist Milton Thomas, violinists Ayke Agus, Endre Balogh, and Roger Wilkie, and pianist John Novacek, as well as with her husband, guitarist Glenn Tinturin, her father, violinist Manuel Compinsky, and her daughter, cellist Celine Gietzen.
+As a piano accompanist and chamber musician, Noëlle has collaborated with such artists as violist Milton Thomas, violinists Ayke Agus, Endre Balogh, and Roger Wilkie, and pianist John Novacek, as well as with her husband, guitarist Glenn Tinturin, her father, violinist Manuel Compinsky, and her daughter, cellist Celine Gietzen.

 Noëlle has recorded three CDs of solo piano music: Romantic Miniatures (1999), Romantic Miniatures II (2000), and American Portrait (2006).